Lefa (rapper): Early life

 Born of a Senegalese jazz musician father, Cheikh Tidiane Fall and a French choreographer and art therapist mother, Christiane de Rougemont, he grew up in rue des Abbesses located in Paris in the 18th arrondissement.
 During his teenage years he practiced dance, more specifically break dance.
 Before founding Sexion d'Assaut, he was part of another group called Assonance with Scrib'R, M.K.X, Maska, L.I.O.
 Petrodollars and Barack Adama.

 Career

 Sexion d'Assaut (2002–2012)

-Lefa is one of the very first members of the Sexion d'Assaut, of which he is also one of the founders.
+Lefa is one of the first members of the Sexion d'Assaut, of which he is also one of the founders.
 It was Gims who baptized him Lefa (verlan de Fall).
 He is the member who made homophobic remarks during an interview in June 2010, which shocks and casts suspicion on the whole group.

 The group then declared “not knowing the meaning of the word 'homophobic'”.
 Following the controversy, the group multiplied mea culpas and worked for militant anti-homophobia associations.
 In March 2012, the group released the studio album entitled L'Apogée.
 This is the last album in which Lefa appears with the group.
 After that, he left with his family to live in Morocco.